 2. Understanding Why That Belief is Wrong

 This is where real work begins.
-The market isn’t stupid.
-If consensus is wrong, there’s usually a reason it’s wrong — and a reason that error persists.
-Maybe the market is: - Extrapolating recent trends too far into the future - Missing a structural change in the industry - Focused on the wrong metrics - Anchored to historical patterns that no longer apply - Caught in a narrative that feels true but isn’t
+The market isn't stupid.
+If consensus is wrong, there's usually a reason it's wrong — and a reason that error persists.
+Maybe the market is extrapolating recent trends too far, missing a structural change, focused on the wrong metrics, anchored to historical patterns, or caught in a narrative that feels true but isn't.

 3. Having Confidence Your View is Superior

 This is the hardest part.
 The market has more information, more resources, and more participants than you do.
 Why should your view be more accurate?
-The answer usually lies in: - Time horizon differences (you can think longer-term) - Analytical edge (you understand something others don’t) - Behavioral advantages (you can stay rational when others can’t) - Structural advantages (you can act when others are constrained)
+The answer usually lies in time horizon differences, analytical edge, behavioral advantages, or structural advantages.

 Without all three components, you're not contrarian — you're just guessing.